AACT Member Spotlight: Tola Ogundipe

 Tell us about yourself.

 I am originally from Lagos, Nigeria.
 I earned my Bachelor's degree with Honors in Industrial Chemistry (major in Chemistry and a minor in Engineering) from the University of Lagos.
 After graduating, I taught Chemistry, Physics, and Integrated Science before moving on to Lagos State Ministry of Environmental Planning as a scientific officer.
-I worked on on a water hyacinth as a potential biological water treatment alternative for the Lagos Lagoon.
+I worked on a project that proposed water hyacinth as a potential biological water treatment alternative for the Lagos Lagoon.

-I enjoy true crime shows and documentaries (which no one wants to watch with me).
+I enjoy true crime shows and documentaries (which no one in my family wants to watch with me).
 I also dedicate some time to my non-profit, Pious Safe Haven for Girls, located in Nigeria.
 We support girls from birth to college age, who are displaced, homeless, orphaned, or in poverty.
 We provide tuition, accommodation, basic needs, and monthly stipend based on the needs of the child.

 What fuels your passion for science and teaching?